Chapter 4

 increasingly powerful gravitational waves with rapidly

-increasing frequency , from units to several hundred Hz.
+increasing frequency, from units to several hundred Hz.

-In astrophysical parlance, this phase is
+In astrophysical jargon, this phase is

 sometimes called a "chirp" because the rapid